 Well, I was born a peasant farmer in the Deep South…

-Okay… Southern Canada, in Chilliwack.
+Okay… the South West corner of Canada, in Chilliwack.

 And by peasant farmer I mean one of seven kids.

 My father’s family escaped from the dust bowl that was Saskatchewan in 1933 and moved out to the west coast.
 His family was from Southern England, Cornwall, and Wales.
 My mother’s family are English and Scottish.
 And there is some Irish in there as well.
 At least… I feel Irish.
 And I married a lass of Irish and Cape Breton heritage.

 I grew up singing in the choir.
 My father was a lay minister and a mighty preacher.
 He and I did many weddings and funerals together.
 I lost count how many times I sang Amazing Grace.